Erling Munthe-Dahl: Military Career before World War II

-With a special interest in radio communication, he graduated from the Royal Norwegian Navy's 's "radio course" in 1924 with a 1st class certificate.
+With a special interest in radio communication, he graduated from the Royal Norwegian Navy's Radio School's "radio course" in 1924 with a 1st class certificate.
 In 1925, he graduated from the Supélec in France.
 After this, Munthe-Dahl became head teacher at the Army Flight School in 1926, and at the same time the Air Force's signal consultant.
 He held these positions until 1930.
 On July 1, 1932, Captain Munthe-Dahl was ordered as the first commander of the newly established Garrison Swing, in the Air Battalion.
 Munthe-Dahl had also served in several French air regiments.

 The first article he wrote for the Norwegian Air Military Journal (NLMT) was published in 1926, on the subject of electrical installations in aircraft.
 The article used material from the French journal l'Aeroneutique as a source.
 Munthe-Dahl took over the editorial responsibility for NLMT in 1928 and wrote much of the content himself.
 Main topics had technical and tactical content.

 From 1937 to 1939 was Munthe-Dahl Chief of Staff of the Army Air Force, and he was appointed chief of Jager Wing at Fornebu on October 20, 1939.
 Starring reason for the appointment was Munthe-Dahl's treatise "Oslo's air defenses confronted with a modern air attack."
 He received the Norsk Militært Tidsskrift's silver medal for this dissertation.